 Junior Department Music Curriculum

 Music is a key strength of the school and we have strong links with The Yehudi Menuhin School (YMS) in Cobham.
-We have group instrumental lessons (violin) with teachers from YMS as part of the Chance to Play Programme from Year 1 upwards and these pupils perform at The Menuhin Hall on an annual basis.
-We have also engaged our own in-house violin teachers to teach the upper year groups.
+Year 3 pupils have group instrumental lessons (violin) provided free of charge as part of the Chance to Play Programme.
+We have also engaged our own in-house string specialists to support the programme and ensure quality continuation of optional lessons for a small, subsidised fee to all other year groups.
 The music programme is carefully designed for progression and tailored to individual aptitude, and includes opportunities to extend knowledge of theory as well as progressing technique.